apognu/defcon/README.md

  * A server to run it on (only tested on Linux as of now)
  * A MySQL database

+Until clearly stated, the database schema is subject to breaking changes, and migrations will not be used.

 ### Configuration

 Some of Defcon's default behavior can be customized through environment variables.
 You can find all supported configuration variables in the table below: